opensearch-project/documentation-website/_search-plugins/semantic-search-tutorial.md

 ---
 layout: default
-title: Semantic search
+title: Neural search tutorial
 has_children: false
 nav_order: 40
 redirect_from:
   - /ml-commons-plugin/semantic-search/
 ---

-# Semantic search
+# Neural search tutorial

 By default, OpenSearch calculates document scores using the [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm.
 BM25 is a keyword-based algorithm that performs well on queries containing keywords but fails to capture the semantic meaning of the query terms.
 Semantic search, unlike keyword-based search, takes into account the meaning of the query in the search context.
 Thus, semantic search performs well when a query requires natural language understanding.

-In this tutorial, you'll learn how to:
+In this tutorial, you'll learn how to use neural search to:

 - Implement semantic search in OpenSearch.
 - Implement hybrid search by combining semantic and keyword search to improve search relevance.